 - Teaching Week 10 – an opportunity to discuss with your personal tutor any issues around end of semester assessments and preparing for semester 2

-- Start of semester (for all students but for students starting in semester 2, or on campus for the first time, this initial meeting at the start of the semester is particularly important).
+- Start of semester (for all students but for students starting in the January semester, or on campus for the first time, this initial meeting at the start of the semester is particularly important).

 - Consolidation Week – a time for reflection and to check your progress, also an opportunity to discuss any concerns or questions about your semester 1 results or assessment feedback.